 Over the years, NAESA has promoted consistency of application of standards and enforcement across the country.
 In our 30 plus-year history we have developed the professional reputation of the elevator safety inspector.
 This has been accomplished, in part, by the training programs and workshops we have conducted in which a wide range of inspectors, manufacturers, suppliers, designers, inventors, consultants and contractors have had the opportunity to present information concerning codes, standards, safety devices and techniques.
 In 1987, NAESA was the first of the existing certified organizations to be accredited under American Society of Mechanical Engineers' QEI program.
 Today, NAESA is one of two organizations that certify elevator inspectors and currently certifies almost 2200 qualified elevator inspectors.

 Of equal importance has been the purpose of engaging in activities and establishing programs to exchange and impart information of common interest.
-NAESA embraced an "open door " policy from the outset, seeking advice and participation from the National Association of Elevator Contractors and the industry’s trade publications.
-Representatives from the International Union of Elevator Constructors and elevator consulting engineer groups were involved.
-There was interaction with suppliers.
+NAESA embraced an "open door " policy from the outset.
 In recent years, NAESA International, in cooperation with the A17 Committee, became a major contributer to code changes and enhancements.

 On April 30, 2004, the Canadian Region was launched making NAESA a truly International organization.
-NAESA membership is now worldwide with almost 2200 members, representing the majority of the states and governing bodies in the US and Canada either through individual membership or membership by the governing bodies themselves.
+NAESA membership is now worldwide, representing the majority of the states and governing bodies in the US and Canada either through individual membership or membership by the governing bodies themselves.

 In the future NAESA will continue to invest in educational programs in an effort to provide first class training and up to date resources for it's members and certified elevator inspectors.
 NAESA’s motto, In The Public Interest, is something we take seriously and all our resources are dedicated to public safety through industry education.